Project 1: Nitrogen levels and weed competition in soybean

 Organic farmers have indicated that weed competition is a major concern.
 Although spraying and tillage are two methods of managing weeds, we wanted to explore reducing weeds’ competitive ability through an ecological framework.
 Previous research suggests that crops are more competitive against weeds (ie. more able to “tolerate” weeds) in organically managed compared with conventional growing systems.
 Many factors may contribute to this pattern, including plant resource-partitioning abilities, plant-microbe associations, and other ecological relationships.

-We compared four organic management systems in terms of weed suppression, weed community composition, and weed-crop competition in soybean.
-The four systems approaches were High Fertility (“maximize yield with more inputs”), Low Fertility (“maximize profit with fewer inputs”), Enhanced Weed Management (“improve long-term results with fewer weeds”), and Reduced Tillage (“improve long-term results with improved soil”).
+We compared four organic management systems for weed suppression, weed community composition, and weed-crop competition in soybean.
+The four organic management systems were High Fertility (“maximize yield with more inputs”), Low Fertility (“maximize profit with fewer inputs”), Enhanced Weed Management (“improve long-term results with fewer weeds”), and Reduced Tillage (“improve long-term results with improved soil”).

 The Reduced Tillage system had the highest weed biomass (~1200 kg/ha).
 Low Fertility and Enhanced Weed Management systems had lower weed biomass (~200 kg/ha).
 Across all systems there was an average 9% soybean yield loss due to weeds.
 We concluded that the Low Fertility system was the most favorable for soybean, due to its competitive yield, good weed suppression, and low input costs.